 We moved to Texas

 I have always believed that God makes you take some small test of faith before he blesses you.
-I also believe that everything that happens to you has some reason even if it isn’t evident to you at the moment.
+I also believe that everything that happens to you happens for a reason even if it isn’t evident to you at the moment.
 With that in mind, I prayed a few days and decided that my best option was to take the severance and trust that the job I was supposed to have would somehow find me.
-The DAY AFTER I told DeVry I was going to take that severance I got a random call from a headhunter about a job in Texas.
-He asked me if that was someplace I was interested in living, and I told him it was.
+The DAY AFTER I told DeVry I was going to take that severance I got a random call from a head hunter about a job in Texas.
+He asked me if that was someplace I was interested in going, and I told him it was.
 I also said that it was funny he called because my Dad was in Texas right now looking at houses and seriously considering moving there.
 He laughs and asked, “Where?”
 I told him somewhere in the Piney Woods.
 His answer shocked me when he laughed and said, “That’s funny because of this job is in the Piney Woods!”
 Knowing nothing else I scheduled a phone interview later that day and two weeks later I was in Texas house hunting with my (ex) wife.
 I worked nearly a year at Vista College before I decided I needed to spend more time with my family and made a radical change in careers to teaching and coaching (football, Basketball, and Track).

 More career changes and drama